romarioarruda/redis-cache-nodejs/README.md

 or

-$ sudo service redis-server start
+$ sudo systemctl start redis

 or using docker